 Sectors

-Consumer and eCommerce financial infrastructure is driven by cohort economics, where the quality of each customer acquisition cohort determines the long-term financial health of the business.
+The performance of each customer acquisition cohort — not aggregate revenue — determines the long‑term financial trajectory of the business.

 Sector‑Specific Financial Challenges